opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 ### Example: Generating a CSV report from tabular data

-If you have tabular data in a **Discover** view, you can generate a CSV report to capture all the data and send to stakeholders.
-This is the one exception that requires you to log into the Dashboards and use the Reporting Plugin.
+If you have tabular data in a **Discover** view, you can generate a CSV report to capture all the data and send it to stakeholders, as shown in the following image.
+This is the one instance that requires you to log in to OpenSearch Dashboards and use the Reporting plugin.

 ![Image: An example tabular Dashboard to create a CSV report]({{site.baseurl}}/assets/media/blog-images/2023-02-14-whatsnew-reporting-cli/tab-csv.png){:.img-fluid }